solectrus/configurator/src/templates/readme/en/2-prerequisites-local.md

 The architecture is `amd64` which means you are running a 64bit OS. `arm64` is another common architecture for 64bit OS.

 If you are running a 32bit OS, you need to upgrade.
-If the architecture is `armhf`, you are running a 64bit Kernel with 32bit userland, which will **not** work.'
+If the architecture is `armhf`, you are running a 64bit Kernel with 32bit userland, which will **not** work.

 ### Prepare Docker